Hebrew Gap Analysis

 See also General page layout & progression for features such as column layout, page turning direction, etc. that are affected by text direction.

-Are the script requirements for vertically oriented text met?
+In what direction does text flow along a line and across a page?
+(See the Bidirectional text section if the basic direction is right-to-left.)
+If the script uses vertically oriented text, what are the requirements?
 What about if you mix vertical text with scripts that are normally only horizontal?
 Do you need a switch to use different characters in vertical vs. horizontal text?
 Does the browser support short runs of horizontal text in vertical lines (tate-chu-yoko in Japanese) as expected?
 Is the orientation of characters and the directional ordering of characters supported as needed?
-See available information or check for currently needed data.

 2.2 Bidirectional text

-If this script runs right-to-left, are there any issues when handling that?
-Is bidirectional text adequately supported?
+If the general inline direction is right-to-left, are there any issues when handling that?
+Where the inline direction of text is mixed, is this bidirectional text adequately supported?
 What about numbers and expressions?
 Do the Unicode bidi controls and HTML markup provide the support needed?
 Is isolation of directional runs problematic?
-See available information or check for currently needed data.

 #30 :dir lacks wide support